Jellyfrist/EasyEcon/README.md

 cp .env.example .env
 ```

-**If you do NOT have `.env.example`** then you should list the variables so someone cloning the repo knows what to put in their `.env`.

-Our suggestion: create a `.env.example` file in your repo with all the keys but empty or placeholder values, then keep the README short.
-It is cleaner and the standard way most projects do it.

 ### 2. Service Initialization

 Execute the initialization script to start the services.
 This script automatically detects the database configuration.